javisar/ONI-Modloader-Mods/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature/Mod request
+name: Feature
-about: Suggest an idea for this project
+about: Suggest an enhancement for a Mod

 ---